(Updated April 2020)

 Map – rainy day itinerary

 Note: You know that I am always keen to supply you not only with correct information, but like to add links so you have the chance to re-check.
 I’m sorry to say that doing this for the Istanbul post was impossible: Many sites are pure scam or impossible to navigate or my computer warned me to open them – it was just pathetic!
-So I’m terribly sorry that you don’t find as many links to the venues as in my other articles, yet I hope that this post will be useful and help you having a great time in Istanbul – and if it’s only for 24 hours.
+So I’m terribly sorry that you don’t find as many links to the venues as in my other articles, yet I hope that this post will be useful and help you have a great time in Istanbul – and if it’s only for 24 hours.

 If you choose to pin this post for later, please use one of these pictures: